Gram / Skills (/)

 Docker

-I've packed in Docker all infrastructure of Farfor (when I worked in Smena), the ML pipeline and the trading platform in Cindicator.
-All it still works perfectly on all environments from development to production.
+I've packed in Docker all the infrastructure of Farfor (when I worked in Smena), the ML pipeline and the trading platform in Cindicator.
+All of it still works perfectly in all environments from development to production.

 Docker Compose